ThisIsntLeo/surfaceicelake_macos/README.txt

 Latest macOS Catalina: 10.15.7

 PLEASE, PLEASE add SMBIOS data into config.plist, otherwise macOS will not boot but will say "This version of Mac OS X is not supported" and shut down after 30 sec.

+Thanks
+to OpenIntelWireless for Wifi
+to Xiashangning for Keyboard, trackpad and touch